Areas of specialization include metaphysics, bioethics, philosophy of religion, philosophy of law and ethics, and philosophy of medicine.

 - "Do Division Puzzles Provide A Reason To Doubt That Your Organism Was Ever A Zygote?"
 Public Affairs Quarterly, 2020.

 - “Why Psychological Accounts of Personal Identity Can Accept a Brain Death Criterion and Biological Definition of Death.”
 Theoretical Medicine and Bioethics.
-Forthcoming.
+2019.
+40:5.
+403–

 - "Self-Ownership, Relational Dignity, and Organ Sales" Bioethics.
 2018.